maggimars/OkinawaTroughProtists/README.md

 # OkinawaTroughProtists

-This repository holds the code for the analysis and the intermediate data files for the the paper:
+This repository holds analysis code and intermediate data files for the the paper:

 **Hydrothermal activity and water mass composition shape microbial eukaryote diversity and biogeography in the Okinawa Trough** (2019)<br/>
 *Margaret Mars Brisbin, Asa E. Conover, Satoshi Mitarai*